London is a must-see destination for many travelers. If you only have a few days to visit, here’s how you should spend 4 days in London!

 The Shard & London Eye

-The last time I was in London (ahem, the year 2000), The Eye had opened just 5 months before.
-I didn’t have time to go up on it the first time, so Emily and I decided it would be worth a laugh and bought our tickets.
+The last time I was in London, The Eye had opened just 5 months before.
+I didn’t have time to go up on it the first time, so we decided it would be worth a laugh and bought our tickets.

-I won’t lie, the loading and unloaded process was a little bit terrifying for me as you have to get on and off a moving carriage.
-Most people would probably be fine, but I get a little nervous around escalators for the same reason so I guess I’m a bit of a freak.
+I won’t lie, the loading and unloaded process was interesting as you have to get on and off a moving carriage.

 Anyway, the view from the top is pretty incredible.